Carolyn Moore Layton: Peoples Temple and Jim Jones

 In 1972, Carolyn's youngest sister, Annie, visited the Temple and was convinced to stay.

 In 1974, Carolyn asked her parents if she could live with them in Berkeley for a few months; she was pregnant with Jones' child.
 During her pregnancy, Carolyn pressured her father to perform her wedding by proxy to a Temple member named Mike Prokes, so that her child would be legitimate.
 On January 31, 1975, Carolyn gave birth to a son, Jim Jon Prokes – nicknamed 'Kimo'.

 Later that year, Carolyn resumed her responsibilities within the Temple.
 Her period of absence was explained as the result of an imprisonment in Mexico while on a secret mission for the Temple.
-Kimo's paternity was initially attributed to a prison guard; later, Jones revised his story, telling his followers that he'd accidentally impregnated Carolyn while he training her to "use her body for the Cause".
+Kimo's paternity was initially attributed to a prison guard; later, Jones revised his story, telling his followers that he'd accidentally impregnated Carolyn while training her to "use her body for the Cause".

 Carolyn was one of an elite group of staff who had access to the Temple's financial assets and, along with other members of this group, was responsible for moving thousands of dollars into offshore accounts, making real estate investments, and setting up dummy business fronts.

 In mid-1977, the publication of a critical article in New West magazine prompted Jones to permanently relocate to the Peoples Temple Agricultural Project in Guyana.
 Over the following two months, over a thousand of his followers joined him there, including Carolyn.